MatiasNAmendola/cobj/README.md

-This is cobj, an general-purpose program language.
+This is CObj, an general-purpose program language.

 Compile/Install
 ===============